 The WSU Entrepreneurial Faculty Ambassadors are comprised of faculty with significant experience in translational research and technology commercialization at WSU.

-Amit Dhingra is the leader of the EFA, an associate professor in the Department of Horticulture, and a faculty in two interdisciplinary graduate programs.
+Amit Dhingra is now Department head of Horticultural Sciences at TAMU.
+Amit was former Chair of the EFA, and professor in the Department of Horticulture, and a faculty in two interdisciplinary graduate programs.
 In 2012, Amit founded Phytelligence Inc. – the first agriculture biotechnology spin off out of WSU – with four of his graduate students.
 Phytelligence is a platform agricultural biotechnology company that is revolutionizing the way food crops are grown by developing and commercializing innovative solutions for growers.
-As the leader of EFA, Dhingra provides experience-based advice regarding various forms of intellectual property and strategies to safeguard it, pathways to commercialization of a concept in an academic institution, building entrepreneurial teams and pitfalls to avoid when taking a concept to market.
+As a an EFA member, Dhingra provides experience-based advice regarding various forms of intellectual property and strategies to safeguard it, pathways to commercialization of a concept in an academic institution, building entrepreneurial teams and pitfalls to avoid when taking a concept to market.

 Cliff Berkman is a professor of Chemistry at WSU and co-founder of Cancer Targeted Technology (CTT).
 CTT is focused on utilizing small molecule enzyme inhibitors as targeting molecules for the delivery of diagnostic and therapeutic agents for cancer.
 He has been successful in obtaining numerous grants for this work (NIH, DoD, and LSDF), including SBIR grants.
 CTT currently has a diagnostic agent for prostate cancer awaiting approval by the FDA to initiate clinical trials in 2016.
 Cliff is also working to develop a platform chemical linker technology that promises to solve technological shortcomings ofantibody-drug conjugates, controlled release drugs, and drug-eluting stents.